 MPP and PhD students and faculty engage in interdisciplinary research teams that include scientists from a full range of relevant disciplines on pressing policy issues to address the most pressing concerns of the 21st century such as water conflict in a globalized economy, educational reform in the face of shrinking public resources, and the implementation of increasingly contentious technologies such as genetically modified crops, nanotechnology, sustainable rural communities, and renewable energy.

 There are many research opportunities for MPP and PhD students at OSU through our Sun Grant, Sea Grant, Land Grant and Space Grant programs and through various research institutes including the Institute for Natural Resources, the Institute for Water and Watersheds, the Rural Studies Program, the Hatfield Marine Science Center, the Pacific Marine Energy Center, and many other opportunities.
 Here are some examples of recent MPP and Executive MPP Capstone Research Projects.

-Faculty Coauthored Journal Articles with MPP and PhD Students (Bold=MPP or PhD student):
+Faculty Coauthored and Student Publications (Bold=MPP or PhD student):